 If you eat vegan or raw, you know that hemp is hot!
 I’ve been using hemp seeds in my recipes for years (before it was um, ‘hip to eat hemp’).
-When I started using hemp seeds and talking about them in my recipes, I got that “ohhhh, you are hippity dippity!” sort of reaction… like I was smoking up in my Birkenstocks with with patchouli incense wafting through my kitchen.
+When I started using hemp seeds and talking about them in my recipes, I got that “ohhhh, you are hippity dippity!” sort of reaction.
 People didn’t know that hemp seeds were a highly nutritious food – a ‘superfood’ if you will.
-No, instead they thought they would get high from my brownies.
-Of course they wouldn’t have.
-Because I saved it all for muffins.
+No, instead they thought they’d get high from my brownies.
+Of course they wouldn’t!
+Because I saved it all for muffins. 😉

 Jokes aside, it took a few years for the worth of hemp – high in protein, essential fatty acids, and antioxidants – to be recognized in the world of healthy eating.
 Thank goodness it has, because it has made these virtuous bitty seeds widely available (and accepted)!